krisfoster/ni-k8s-demo/notes.md

         * To locate the dashboards: Dashboards > Brwose > Benchmarks (folder) > Jibber API
         * Compare the throughput and the RSS (Resident Set Size, unswapped memeory)
         * Same, or similar performance for native executable as for OpenJDK - but much lower memroy consumption
-* Back to summary slides and end the talk - go over what we did, what are the benefits
+* Back to summary sli
+des and end the talk - go over what we did, what are the benefits